posit-dev/setup-air/CONTRIBUTING.md

 # Workflow

+-   Start a branch

 -   Make changes to `src/`

 -   Run `npm run all` to update `dist/air-action/index.js`

 -   If appropriate, add tests to `.github/workflows/test.yml`

+-   Add a bullet to `CHANGELOG.md`

+-   Open a PR

+# Testing

+We use a `test.yml` GitHub Workflow to do some basic testing.
+It lets us test across platforms, which is pretty nice.

 # Dependabot